marciogualtieri/ReactJS-Fun/README.md

 * [clj-webdriver](https://github.com/semperos/clj-webdriver) (for unit tests; for my own reference, the wiki page is located [here](https://github.com/semperos/clj-webdriver/wiki) and the Taxi API documentation is located [here](https://github.com/semperos/clj-webdriver/wiki/Taxi-API-Documentation)).

-## License

-Copyright © 2016 BiiWii Enterprises

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.